kubecoin-io/kubecoin-website/content/posts/2025-05-03-quick-and-easy-podman-podman-desktop-setup-on-windows-11-and-fedora-with-gpu-support.md

 ## Conclusion

-This 2025 guide provides the optimal path to GPU-accelerated containers on both Windows 11 and Fedora Linux.
+This guide provides the optimal path to GPU-accelerated containers on both Windows 11 and Fedora Linux.
 The automation scripts simplify setup while the performance tips ensure maximum throughput for AI/ML workloads.
 With Podman Desktop's latest Kubernetes integration, you can seamlessly transition from local development to cluster deployment.

 Key Advantages:

-* 3x faster container launches with Fedora 42's tuned kernel
+* Faster container launches with Fedora 42's kernel
-* 40% improved GPU utilization with NVIDIA Driver 550+
+* Improved GPU utilization with NVIDIA Driver 550+
 * Unified management experience across platforms

 For ongoing optimization, monitor: